samdze/playdate-nim/README.md

 - Playdate SDK
 - Nim 1.6.10+
+- Nimble 0.13.1
 - `PLAYDATE_SDK_PATH` environment variable

 ### Installation

+You can quickly start using the bindings opening the `playdate_example` project included in this repository.<br>
+If you want to start from scratch, here are the steps to follow:

-If you haven't run it already, start by initializing your nimble package:
+1. If you haven't run it already, start by initializing your nimble package:

 ```
 nimble init
 ```

-Move into your package directory.
+2. Move into your package directory.<br>
-Add a dependency on `playdate` package, and configure the build tasks by running the following:
+Add the `playdate` package as a dependency and configure the build tasks by running the following:

 ```
 echo 'requires "playdate"' >> *.nimble;